 Other spy pictures in the source link suggest that the charging port will be located at the front, beside the left-side double-line quad headlamp on the faux Crest grille.
 Speaking of the signature Crest Grille, it could be modified for usage on EVs, shut off for enhanced aerodynamics, and featuring an inverted G-Matrix pattern.

 Previously, we shared the spy pictures of the Genesis eGV70 from Instagram user ubin1024, who observed that the upcoming electric SUV has impressive acceleration, usually the case with high-end EVs.

 The Genesis GV70e was spied on-road tests for the first time in December last year.
 Naver user soonjung8116 had shared pictures of the Genesis GV70 electric variant from South Korea.
 Being a derivative EV model, the eGV70 is identical to the GV70 for the most part.

 It has some clever EV traits to set itself apart from the ICE model.
 Spy shots show the Genesis eGV70 featuring a closed-off panel in place of the dark chrome-garnished grille but in the same ‘Crest’ design.
-The aerodynamic Crest is an identity card of the eGV70, and it would come with an inverted G-Matrix pattern to stress on the electric SUV’s mission for sustainability, and host the charging door with the ‘invisible’ effect.
+The aerodynamic Crest is an identity card of the eGV70.
+It would come with an inverted G-Matrix pattern to stress the electric SUV’s mission for sustainability and host the charging door with the ‘invisible’ effect.
 One other feature that can help emphasize this is the solar panel roof, available on the Ioniq 5 and the G80e, though we are yet to spot it on test prototypes.